MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/file-search.md

 - Vector stores get created using your connected Azure AI Search resource
 <br> </br>

-For both agent setups, OpenAI handles the entire ingestion process, which includes:
+For both agent setups, Azure OpenAI handles the entire ingestion process, which includes:
 - Automatically parsing and chunking documents
 - Generating and storing embeddings
 - Utilizing both vector and keyword searches to retrieve relevant content for user queries.